 To become a Local Buy supplier you need to respond to a Local Buy tender via LG tenderbox and be successful in your response.
 Should your response to the Local Buy tender be successful, you will than become a Local Buy preferred/pre-qualified supplier.
-If you respond to a Local Government tender and are successful on a Council tender that has been released through LG Tenderbox you will become a preferred/pre-qualified supplier for that organisation.
+If you respond and are successful on a Council tender that has been released through LG Tenderbox you will become a preferred/pre-qualified supplier for that Council only.

 If you are not already registered with Local Buy’s LG tender box, logon and register your organisation.
 Registered businesses can download tender documents, participate in tender forums and lodge electronic tender submissions.
 Once you have registered your business, go to 'Advanced Search' to save searches and set an alert to receive notifications of council opportunities that may be of interest to you.